Neovex/BlackCoat/README.md

 - Download and reference the [Black Coat DLL](/lib/BlackCoat.dll)

 Too fast?
 No problem.
-Take your time with the detailed first steps tutorial [here](/doc/FirstSteps.md).
+Take your time learning Black Coat, one tutorial at a time.
+[Lets get started!](/doc).

 ## Preview
 See how easy it is to get the engine up and running: